 Lithium Mine Production and Reserves

 2015 2016 Reserves

 Country (metric tons) (metric tons) (metric tons)

 U.S. N/A N/A 38,000

 Argentina 3,600 5,700 2,000,000

 Australia 14,100 14,300 1,600,000

 Brazil 200 200 48,000

 Chile 10,500 12,000 7,500,000

 China 2,000 2,000 3,200,000

 Portugal 20 200 60,000

 Zimbabwe 1900 900 23,000

 World total (rounded) 31,500 35,000 14,000,000

-Note: Reserves data are dynam mining companies' supply of an economically ext ractable mineral commodity.
+Note: Reserves data are dynamic.
+They may be considered a working inventory of

+mining companies' supply of an economically extractable mineral commodity.

-Inventory is limited by many con ng, taxes, price of
+Inventory is limited by many considerations, including cost of drilling, taxes, price of

-the mineral commodity being mi Source: USGS 2017a. neo, and the dem iano for It.
+the mineral commodity being mined, and the demand for it.

+Source: USGS 2017a.

-Table 4-1 Lithium Mine Production and Reserves
+Table 4-1Lithium Mine Production and Reserves

 The magnitude of reserves, shown above, is necessarily limited by many considerations, including cost of drilling, taxes, price of the mineral commodity being mined and the associated demand.
 In addition to the reserves described above, deposits of mineral resources are also important to consider in assessing future supplies.
 Furthermore, owing to continuing exploration, identified lithium resources have increased substantially worldwide.
 For instance, lithium resources in the U.S. grew from 5.5 million metric tons in 2014 to 6.9 million metric tons in 2016.
 Worldwide, lithium resources are currently estimated to be approximately 40 million tons, including 9 million metric tons in Bolivia and Argentina, 7.5 million metric tons in Chile, 2 million metric tons in Australia, 7 million metric tons in China, and 2 million metric tons in Canada.
-In addition, Congo (Kinshasa), Russia, and Serbia have resources of

-14 USGS 2017a approximately 1 million metric tons each.
-Further, due to steadily increasing demand for lithium, domestic recycling of lithium has also increased15.
+In addition, Congo (Kinshasa), Russia, and Serbia have resources of approximately 1 million metric tons each.
+Further, due to steadily increasing demand for lithium, domestic recycling of lithium has also increased.

 Additionally, cobalt, a bluish-gray metal found in the Earth's crust, is a preferred component used in the production of lithium-ion batteries used for zero- and near-zero emission vehicles and technology.
 The U.S. currently imports cobalt from China (18 percent), Norway (14 percent), Finland (10 percent), Japan (9 percent), and other (49 percent).
-Worldwide mine production and reserves for cobalt are provided in Table 4-216.
+Worldwide mine production and reserves for cobalt are provided in Table 4-2.